Combinatorial Properties and Dependent choice in symmetric extensions based on L\'{e}vy Collapse: Basics

-Asaf Karagila and Yair Hayut proved in Appendix A of \cite{Asaf2016} that every symmetric system is equivalent to a tenacious system.
+Karagila and Hayut proved that every symmetric system is equivalent to a tenacious system (cf. \cite[\textbf{Appendix A}]{Kar2019a}).
 Thus, it is natural to assume tenacity and work with tenacious system.
-We recall the following theorem which states that the symmetric extension $V(G)$ is a transitive model of ZF. \begin{thm} {\em \textbf{(Lemma 15.51 of \cite{Jec2003}).} If $\langle\mathbb{P},\mathcal{G},\mathcal{F}\rangle$ is a symmetric system and G is a V-generic filter, then $V(G)$ is a transitive model of ZF and $V\subseteq V(G)\subseteq V[G]$.} \end{thm}
+We recall the following theorem which states that the symmetric extension $V(G)$ is a transitive model of $\mathsf{ZF}$. \begin{thm} {\textbf{(cf. \cite[\textbf{Lemma 15.51}]{Jec2003})}} {\em If $\langle\mathbb{P},\mathcal{G},\mathcal{F}\rangle$ is a symmetric system and G is a $\mathbb{P}$-generic filter over $V$, then $V(G)$ is a transitive model of $\mathsf{ZF}$ and $V\subseteq V(G)\subseteq V[G]$.} \end{thm}

-\begin{defn}{\textbf{(\em Weakly Homogeneous forcing notion, Definition 3.15 of \cite{Asaf2016}).}} {\em A forcing notion $\mathbb{P}$ is weakly homogeneous if for any $p,q\in \mathbb{P}$, there is an automorphism $a:\mathbb{P}\rightarrow\mathbb{P}$ such that $a(p)$ and $q$ are compatible.} \end{defn} We recall the fact that Easton support products of weakly homogeneous forcing notions are weakly homogeneous.
-A crucial feature of symmetric extensions on weakly homogeneous forcings\footnote{Given infinite cardinals $\kappa,\mu$ and a regular cardinal $\lambda$, the Cohen forcing ($Add(\kappa,\mu)$), Levy collapse ($Col(\lambda,<\kappa)$), Shooting a club through a stationary set $S\subseteq\lambda$ using closed and bounded subsets of $S$ as conditions (Club($S$)), Sacks forcing and Prikry forcing are some examples of weakly homogeneous forcings.} are that they can be approximated by certain intermediate submodel where $AC$ holds.